Moddable-OpenSource/moddable/documentation/Moddable SDK - Keeping Up To Date.md

     git submodule update
     ```

-3. Update the `IDF_PATH`, `PATH`, and (optional) `UPLOAD_PORT` Windows environment variables as below.
+3. Verify the `IDF_PATH` and `PATH` Windows environment variables are set correctly.
+Update the paths for your system and remember to open a new shell instance to pick up these changes before proceeding.
 Setting environment variables in Windows is generally done [through System Properties](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).

     - `IDF_PATH`: the directory where you cloned the ESP-IDF, e.g. `%userprofile%\esp32\esp-idf`
     - `PATH`: Add the directory `%IDF_PATH%\tools` to your `PATH`.

+	There are two optional environment variables for advanced users: `UPLOAD_PORT` and `ESP32_CMAKE`.<br><br>
+	The ESP-IDF build/config tool `idf.py` automatically detects the serial port in most cases.
+If it does not, set the path of the port to use in the `UPLOAD_PORT` environment variable.

     - `UPLOAD_PORT`: the COM port for your device, e.g. `COM3`

-    > Setting the `UPLOAD_PORT` is optional.
-The ESP-IDF build/config tool `idf.py` will auto-detect the serial port in most cases.

-    > An additional optional environment variable `ESP32_CMAKE` can be set to 0 to disable the CMake-based ESP32 build and default to the older MinGW-based build.
+	The `ESP32_CMAKE` environment variable controls whether the ESP-IDF is built using the newer CMake or older `MinGW`-based tools.
+The default is 1, which builds with CMake.
+Set `ESP32_CMAKE` to 0 to use the older `MinGW`-based build.
+Support for `MinGW`-based builds will be removed in a future Moddable SDK update.

 4. If you have existing ESP32 build output in `%MODDABLE%\build\bin\esp32` or `%MODDABLE%\build\tmp\esp32`, delete those directories.
 For instance, using the "x86 Native Tools Command Prompt for VS 2019" command line console: